Hearts of the West

 Hearts of the West, released in Europe as Hollywood Cowboy, is a 1975 American comedy film directed by Howard Zieff, released by Metro-Goldwyn-Mayer and starring Jeff Bridges, Andy Griffith, Blythe Danner, and Alan Arkin.
 A remake of 1932's Make Me a Star, its story revolves around a wannabe Western writer who finds himself cast as a leading man in several 1930s Hollywood B-movie Westerns.

 Despite good reviews, the film was a financial disappointment for MGM upon release in 1975, but it has since developed a significant cult following from midnight showings and college campus screenings.

 Screenwriter Rob Thompson launched his career with this film.
-He went on to be a major creative talent on the television series Northern Exposure (for which he won an Emmy) and Monk.
+He went on to be a producer on the television series Northern Exposure (for which he won an Emmy.)